IjzerenHein/famous-flex/tutorials/FlexScrollView.md

 scrollView.scroll(delta);                // scrolls x pixels in previous or next direction var delta = scrollView.canScroll(delta); // tests whether the view can scroll the given delta

+// `ensureVisible` optionally scrolls the view the least amount to ensure
+// that the given item is fully visible scrollView.ensureVisible(index);         // renderable at the given index scrollView.ensureVisible(viewSequence);  // view-sequence node scrollView.ensureVisible(renderable);    // renderable
 ```

 By default the FlexScrollView listens to touch-events and mouse-wheel (trackpad) events only.
 It is also possible to enable scrolling by pressing down on the mouse and moving the mouse.
 To enable this option use: